Oil, pen, copper patina, copper wire, phosphor bronze, steel and wood on canvas, 2018.

 Feldeinsamkeit (Johannes Brahms) No. 2, Opus 86 by Britt Conley.
 A friend of mine suggested I create a work for Brahms Feldeinsamkeit.
 This lyric, work for piano and solo male voice, was new to me.
 We looked over the piece and lyrics while we listened.
 It turns out Brahms wrote the work after reading the poem of the same name.
 In English it means solitude in the fields.

 I lie quietly in the high green grass

 And for a long time I gaze at the sky

 Surrounded by the ceaseless chirping of the crickets

 Through the deep blue like lovely quiet dreams.

-To me the poem represents a lovely gestault.
+To me the poem represents a lovely gestalt.
 I wanted to capture the writers experience as well as the beauty of Brahms.
 The white and grey background represent the streaming big, white, fluffy clouds, moving across the sky as viewed from below.
-I hand-wound piano wire to crimp it into symbols of crickets.
-I then drapped more, lose piano wire to represent the intermingling of all the crickets together and the beauty of that sound.
+I hand-wound piano wire to crimp into symbols of crickets.
+I then draped more, lose piano wire to represent the intermingling of all the crickets together and the beauty of that sound.
 The work was shown at a group show at The Huntington Museum of Art.